-Apart from our beloved narcissistic maniacs and their dubious moral compasses, we have politicians who are not up to the job.
-A good heart says little about your capabilities.
+Apart from narcissistic maniacs and other exquisite egoists, we have politicians who are not up to the job.
+They may have good hearts, but that says little about their capabilities.

 Many have to pass tests to be hired, so why not politicians?